Hemanth-110500/Illumio/README.md

 ## Overview:

-This project consists of three main Python scripts designed to process flow log data and clean CSV and log files:
+This project consists of three main Python scripts designed to process flow log data and clean CSV and log files.
+The scripts are lightweight and utilize only built-in Python libraries, ensuring that they can be run on any machine with Python 3.x installed without requiring additional dependencies.

+## Main Scripts:

 **main.py**: Processes flow log data and tags each log entry based on a lookup table.
 It generates output files containing the counts of each tag and each port/protocol combination.